If you have some very specific problem, you can always try to debug

 If you suspect a memory overrun error, you can configure MySQL

-, which will install a memory allocation
+with --with-debug=full, which will install a memory allocation

-) checker.
-Running with SAFEMALLOC
+(SAFEMALLOC) checker.
+Running with SAFEMALLOC is however

 quite slow, so if you get performance problems you should start